jack-driscoll/jack-driscoll.github.io/_posts/2025-07-05-github-pages-diy.md

 ---

 @import "minima";
-@import "custom";  // no leading _ or .scss — just the base name
+@import "minima/custom-styles";  // no leading _ or .scss — just the base name
 ```

 You don't actually have to have any comments in the frontmatter, and due to OpenAI's policies, Lupa will never include himself in the attribution, but *I do, because he helped*.
-Now, we put our changes in `_sass/custom.scss`.
-Why `_sass/` instead of `assets/`?  `_sass/` is where the uncompiled css is *supposed to go*, whereas the compiled css will be inserted by github in `_site/assets/main.css`
+Now, we put our changes in `_sass/minima/custom-styles.scss`.
+Why `_sass/minima` instead of `assets/`?  `_sass/` is where the uncompiled css is *supposed to go*, whereas the compiled css will be inserted by github in `_site/assets/main.css`, we're using the file `/_sass/minima/custom-styles.scss` because *that's what minima 3.0 uses*, it's forward-compatible so when github upgrades, you won't have to change the file name/location, unless they change it *again*.

 🧠 Why I Said _site/assets/main.css (and What That Actually Means)
 -  _site/ is Jekyll’s build output folder